Legal Guide

 Ground rent is a fixed annual payment to the freeholder for the right to occupy the land beneath the flat.
 It is purely contractual, with no service provided in return.
 Service charge is separate: it funds the actual cost of maintaining the building, the communal areas, the insurance and other shared services.
 Service charge is calculated based on actual costs; ground rent is fixed by the lease.

-Above £250 per year outside London or £1,000 per year in London is the most-cited threshold.
-Under section 1 of the Housing Act 1988, a long lease with ground rent above these levels can technically be classified as an assured tenancy, which would give the freeholder a route to possession proceedings for non-payment.
-The Renters' Rights Act 2025 (Phase 1 from 1 May 2026) is expected to remove this risk on long leases by excluding them from assured tenancy classification regardless of ground rent level.
+Above £250 per year outside Greater London or £1,000 per year in Greater London used to be the threshold that mattered, because under section 1 of the Housing Act 1988 a long lease with ground rent above these levels could technically be classified as an assured tenancy.
+The Renters' Rights Act 2025 closed that trap on 27 December 2025: long residential leases (over 21 years) are excluded from assured tenancy classification regardless of ground rent level.
+High or escalating ground rent can still affect a sale, because some lenders apply their own ground rent limits.

 A clause that doubles the ground rent every 10, 15 or 20 years compounds quickly.
 A £250 starting figure becomes £4,000 over 80 years; £8,000 over 100.
 Mortgage lenders consider these clauses 'onerous' regardless of the current absolute amount, because the future trajectory makes the lease less marketable and the leasehold interest harder to value.
 Most mainstream lenders refuse to lend on doubling clauses, even where the current ground rent is modest.